 I am learning more about fermented foods every day.
 I have this book in my stack to read.

-While I was on Amazon looking for toxic free popsicle molds I found these cool molds for smoothies.
+While I was on Amazon looking for toxic-free popsicle molds I found all sorts of cool molds for smoothies.

 Share your resources for fermented foods in the comment section below.